-On fol.
-85^{r-v}, other marvels about three, four or five numbers in continued proportion follow.
-The first states that if three numbers are in continued proportion, then division of their sum by the single numbers produces another continued proportion.
-This (but with an arbitrary dividend) had been considered "rather clear and obvious" by Antonio in the Fioretti [ed.
-Arrighi 1967a: 54], and is in fact a theorem which is useful for certain the problems about the splitting of a number into a sum of numbers in continuous proportion.
-We may take it for granted that Pacioli borrowed it - possibly directly or indirectly from Antonio, since he goes on (fol.
-85^v-86^r) to apply the rules to binomials in the way Antonio had done in his mirabile dictum (above, p.
-234).
+Antonio, since he goes on (fol.
+85° - 86°) to apply the rules to binomials in the way Antonio had done in his mirabile dictum (above, p.
+228).
 As pointed out by Bartolozzi and Franci [1990: 24], Pacioli generalizes Antonio's method further than Antonio himself had done without controlling - and errs (so at least it seems - the text is not quite clear).

-Next (fol.
-86°-87°) we find a number of rules about three, four or more numbers in continued or (at times) non-continued proportion.
+Next (fol. $86^{v}-87^{v}$) we find a number of rules about three, four or more numbers in continued or (at times) non-continued proportion.
 Most, as Pacioli states, follow from Elements VI.15-16 and VII.20 (Campanus's numbering, our VI.16-17 and VII.19 - the product rule for three or four segments or numbers in proportion/continued proportion): how, if two (or, an overdetermined case, three) neighbouring quantities in a continued proportion are known, to find the remaining one(s).

 Slightly more intricate are the cases where the first and the last of four or five quantities in continued proportion are known.
 In the case of four quantities, this coincides mathematically with Jacopo's second fondaco problem (above, p.
-193), but whereas Jacopo merely prescribes the extraction of the cube root of the ratio between the fourth and the first quantity without explaining why, Pacioli uses algebra, without which he finds it difficult to solve the problem.
-In the case of five quantities, the middle quantity is found first from the product rule.[518]
+188), but whereas Jacopo merely prescribes the extraction of the cube root of the ratio between the fourth and the first quantity without explaining why, Pacioli uses algebra, without which he finds it difficult to solve the problem.
+In the case of five quantities, the middle quantity is found first from the product rule.^[518]